MY STORY

 Most of my adult life I have satisfied my creative urges by making traditional quilts out of cotton fabric which involved design work for publications, teaching, traveling, and writing books.
-In our retirement years, quiltmaking at my previous pace became too expensive and my collection of over 100 quilts became a storage nightmare.
-So, I have begun to think about other ways to satisfy my creative urges and use my skills learned from years of making quilts.
-I began to make small quilt-bits out of paper and to explore applique using recycled wool fabric.
-After years of hand quilting, arthritis and failure of eyesight are a problem.
-My sightline to my machine seems to still be doable, so I'm trying to embrace machine quilting.
+After years of hand quilting, arthritis and eyesight have become a problem.
+My sightline to my machine seems to still be doable.
+Therefore, I have begun to make smaller quilts involving piecing, applique, embroidery, and quilting on my domestic sewing machine.
+I also began to think about other ways to satisfy my creative urges and use my skills learned from years of making quilts.
+I have made small quilt-bits out of paper; and, also explored applique using recycled wool fabric.
+I continue to work on quilts almost daily; and it has become a great avocation to keep my brain active and to give me joy.

-My main blog is Salmagundi, a journal about our family lifestyle.
-On it, I did blog regularly about our home, heritage, and activities -- not so much anymore.
-My husband, Bob and I have been married for 65 years and have lived most of our lives in beautiful Colorado.
+My main blog was Salmagundi, a journal about our family lifestyle.
+On it, I did blog in the past regularly about our home, heritage, and activities -- not so much anymore.
+It is still available to view on Blogspot.
+My husband, Bob and I have been married for 66 years; and have lived most of our lives in beautiful Colorado.
 We have two grown children: Michael, a high school teacher, and Jennifer, the mother of our two grandchildren, Caitlin and Wyatt.

 1 comment: